wikimatze/wikimatze.de/_posts/2012-02-19-compiling-vim-from-source-for-ubuntu-and-mac-with-rbenv.md

 ---
 layout: post
 title: Compiling Vim from source for Ubuntu and Mac with ruby and python support
-description: Compiling Vim from source for Ubuntu and Mac with ruby and python support
+description: Compiling Vim from source for Ubuntu and Mac with ruby and python support.
+update: 2014-02-20
 categories: ['vim', 'linux', 'ruby', 'howto']
 ---

 *This article describes how to build [Vim](http://www.vim.org/) (vim and gvim) from the source and compile it against a predefined version of [ruby](http://www.ruby-lang.org/en/) installed with [rbenv](https://github.com/sstephenson/rbenv/).
 In the first chapter I'm describing how to build it from source for Ubuntu.
 The second part describes how to build for [MacVim](https://github.com/b4winckler/macvim/).*

 By installing Vim with ruby support from the sources, it is build against the system wide installation of ruby.
 If you already installed Vim and/or ruby with `sudo apt-get install vim` (or `sudo apt-get install ruby`) or with `brew install vim` (e.g.  `brew install ruby`) if you are using OS X, remove it completely from your system to install the latest version of Vim.

 ## Install rbenv

-I'm installing *rbenv* on different machines so I created the following script (named *rbenv_install.sh*) to install **ruby 1.9.2-p320**:
+I'm installing *rbenv* on different machines I created the following script (named *rbenv_install.sh*) to install **ruby 1.9.2-p320**: